4neesh/DevBlog/src/blogInProgress/024_JavaGui.md

         return editor;
     }
 ```
 </p>
 <p>
 The following business logic is applied to enable the table to reflect the 1st position and final 3 positions in the table:
 Line 8: The <code>editor</code> is instantiated to define the table contents.<br>
-Lines 9 & 10: The basic background and foreground colours are set.<br>
+Lines 9 & 10: The default background and foreground colours are set.<br>
 Lines 12 to 14: A soft background is applied to all even rows for visual effects.<br>
 Lines 15 to 23: The foreground colours are defined based upon the value of the "Pos" column of the row.
 </p>

 <p>
 Lastly, the implementation of TableCellRenderer is passed into the table through the <code>setDefaultRenderer</code> method.
-The first argument of 'Object.class' is used to specify the type
+The first argument of 'Object.class' is used to set the default cell renderer for the column class.
+If the table consisted of an entity class, this could be used as the first argument to provide direct access to the class in the renderer.

 ```java{numberLines:true}
     //main method